rfarenhorst/starter-academic/content/home/speaking.md

 Rik is an international keynote speaker and has delivered many lectures on conferences, (inc-company) events.
 Favorite topics are building high-performance digital organizations, the interplay between digital and organizational transformation, the importance of facilitative and digital leadership, talent management, and DevOps & Agile at scale.

 Do you want to book Rik for a lecture or keynote at your event?
-[Get in touch](#contact) to discuss possibilities!
+[Get in touch](#contact) to discuss the possibilities!

 #### Selected Talks

 {{< youtube XujJZxfeCaM >}}
-Keynote during KNOWIT 2019 conference in Helsinki, on building a high-performance digital organization at Transavia
+DevOps Summit Amsterdam 2018: sharing leadership do's and dont's while leading a DevOps transformation

 {{< youtube VPzxFF8BVQY >}}
-Presentation during DevOps Summit Amsterdam 2018, to share key leadership do's and dont's when leading a DevOps transformation

-{{< vimeo 204549050 >}}
-test test
+Conlea webinar: building a high-performance digital organization at Transavia